Music for Lovers Only: Legacy

-Over 40 albums by Gleason would follow the release of Music for Lovers Only.
-It was an early example of a "theme album," referred to after the advent of rock music as a "concept album."
-Its success also led to rival record labels issuing their own "Music for" albums, which were described by the New York Times as "music with a function, a sort of modern Gebrauchsmusik."
+Over 40 albums by Gleason followed the release of Music for Lovers Only.
+It was an early example of a "theme album", referred to after the advent of rock music as a "concept album".
+Its success also led to rival record labels issuing their own "Music for" albums, which were described by the New York Times as "music with a function, a sort of modern Gebrauchsmusik".

 Gleason evoked the sound of Music for Lovers Only in his final album, Romeo and Juliet: A Theme for Lovers, which was released in late 1969.